 Baron Balassi Bálint de Kékkő et Gyarmat (Hungarian: Gyarmati és Kékkői báró Balassi Bálint, Slovak: Valentín Balaša; 20 October 1554 – 30 May 1594) was a Hungarian Renaissance lyric poet.
-He wrote mostly in Hungarian but was also proficient in further eight languages: Latin, Italian, German, Polish, Turkish, Slovak, Croatian, and Romanian.
+He wrote mainly in Hungarian but was fluent in eight other languages: Latin, Italian, German, Polish, Turkish, Slovak, Croatian, and Romanian.
 He is the founder of modern Hungarian lyric and erotic poetry.
-Please note, that in this article, like in most of my writings, I am using the Oriental name order for Hungarian names where family names come first.
-The ancient eagle-nest of the Balassi (or Balassa) family was Kékkő castle (Modrý Kameň), here is more about this castle:
+Please note that in this article, as in most of my writings, I use the Oriental name order for Hungarian names, with the surname coming first.
+The old eagle’s nest of the Balassi (or Balassa) family was the castle of Kékkő (Modrý Kameň), here is more about this castle:

 His uncle was Balassa Menyhárt, the infamous but brave knight who changed sides nine times between the Kingdom of Hungary and the Principality of Transylvania but won great victories against the Turks.
 (Note, you can read more stories about the Balassi family and Kékkő Castle in my books.)
 Here you can read about Lord Balassa Menyhárt’s battle at Szalka in 1544:

 Bálint’s father and his uncle, Dobó István, were arrested by the Habsburg king in 1569, and Bálint and his family had to flee to Poland.
-Balassi Bálint ‘s first work was a translation of Michael Bock’s Wurlzgertlein für die krancken Seelen, (published in Kraków), to comfort his father while in Polish exile.
-On his father’s rehabilitation, Bálint accompanied him to court and was also present at the coronation Diet in Pozsony (Pressburg, Bratislava), capital of Royal Hungary in 1572.
-At the festival after the coronation of King Rudolf, the 18-year-old Bálint attracted the court’s attention with his unique “Hajdú-dance”.
+Balassi Bálint’s first work was a translation of Michael Bock’s Wurlzgertlein für die krancken Seelen (published in Kraków) to comfort his father during his Polish exile.
+After his father’s rehabilitation, Bálint accompanied him to court and was also present at the coronation diet in Pozsony (Bratislava, Pressburg), the capital of the Kingdom of Hungary in 1572.
+At the festival following the coronation of King Rudolf, the 18-year-old Bálint attracted the attention of the court with his unique ‘Hajdú dance’.

-Then, he joined the army and fought the Turks as an officer in the fortress of Eger in North-Eastern Hungary.
-Here, in 1578 he fell desperately in love with Lady Losonczi Anna, the daughter of the famous captain of Temesvár, and evidently, from his verses, his love was not unrequited.
+He then joined the army and, as an officer, fought against the Turks at the fortress of Eger in north-eastern Hungary.
+Here, in 1578, he fell desperately in love with Lady Losonczi Anna, the daughter of the famous captain of Temesvár, and his verses suggest that his love was not unrequited.
 But after the death of her first husband, she gave her hand to another nobleman, Ungnád Kristóf.